RDZU/RDZU/README.md

 🙇 Outside the world of tech, I like to stay fit, healthy, practice sports, read some book and dancing.

 ✈️ Last year I moved to Spain looking for a better life and growth opportunities in the world of technology.
-I recently obtained my work and residence permit in Spain.
-I am currently looking for a job opportunity here 🇪🇸.

 ## 🛠️ Skills